JuliaLang/julia/doc/manual/functions.rst

         ###
     end

-Extra keyword arguments can be collected using ``...``, as in varargs functions::
+Extra named arguments can be collected using ``...``, as in varargs functions::

     function f(x; args...)